tedforbes/FTP-Viewer/README.md

 # FTP-Viewer
  Simple Script for displaying a folder of images.
 Far from complete or practical at this point.
+Just a note - there's no guarantee or support for any of the files here.
+Also not practical for a large number of images.
+Put the files on a server running PHP - put some images in the images folder and enjoy!